geersch/nestjs-getting-started/docs/05-authentication.md

 export class AppModule {}
 ```

 **Remark**: To keep things simple we hardcoded the secret used to sign JWT tokens and their expiration time.
-In production applications retrieve these values from your environment (environment variables) instead.
+When deploying to production retrieve these values from your environment (environment variables) instead.
 Always retrieve them in your application's root module and from there pass them down to the imported modules.
 Never read the environment variables from within other modules as that makes it hard to track down how the application is configured.

 we are now ready to generate a JWT token.
 Open the authentication service file (`authentication.service.ts`) and add a new method called `signin()` to the `AuthenticationService`.